roman-milk/roman-milk.github.io/teacher-undressed.md

   For a moment he thought that was the end of it.
 But, no. Well, maybe the three of them could moderate what was happening.
 Damn!
 He laughed, at the thought of pulling a butt plug from his teachers ass, and in a classroom too.
 It wasn't funny really, because she must have been very frightened.
 He laughed again.
 What if the guys had seen Miss Grant with a butt plug up her ass!

   At lunch time he had a request to see Miss Bourbon.
 If it had been Miss Grant, it would have been a summons.
 He closed the door behind him and walked to her desk where she sat, smiling at him.
 A different welcome from Miss Grant's, though still worrying.
 What had she got up to he wondered.
-Report_Story #3